 I have only rarely seen older adults prepared for this, even though everyone has a fairly substantial chance of developing Alzheimer’s or another dementia provided they live long enough.
 (Remember, about 30% of those aged 85+ are cognitively impaired, and it goes up to about 50% of those aged 90+.)

 Being a doctor, rather than a lawyer, I’m not qualified to say what constitutes the best preparation.
 I will say that the better situations that I’ve encountered occured when an older person had:

 - Designated a trustee or fiduciary to take over when needed,

 - Specified what conditions would trigger trustee take-over, and

-- Specified what the care priorities should be in the event that the senior couldn’t make decisions.
+- Specified what the care priorities should be in the event that the older person was unable to make decisions.

 But again: I am not a lawyer and this is not legal advice.
 The expert advice consistently is to plan ahead, plan ahead, plan ahead.

 To that I would add: